 As Election Day draws nearer, we should be thinking hard about our priorities as a nation.
-Reducing poverty and the high costs of being poor clearly should be a top priority, especially in Maine where the overall poverty rate and child poverty rate remain stuck.
+Reducing poverty and the high costs of being poor clearly should be a top priority.
 The evidence from 2015 shows that proven anti-poverty programs like SNAP, housing assistance, and low-income tax credits are effective at lifting millions of people out poverty, reducing the costs associated with poverty and building family economic security.
 Other research and common sense tell us that child care, by helping parents to work and helping children to develop and thrive, can spur poverty reductions over two generations.
-But as overall poverty in Maine remains higher than in 2007, before the Great Recession, 36 we must invest more to reduce the burden of poverty even further, and for more Mainers.
-And if we are concerned about trapping people in poverty, we need to maintain strong protections against harmful practices and state policies that place unnecessary burdens and requirements on low-income people that aim to keep them down.
+But as overall poverty and child poverty rates remain higher than in 2007, before the Great Recession, we must invest more to reduce the burden of poverty even further, and for more people.
+And if we are concerned about trapping people in poverty, we need to stop harmful practices like predatory lending that prey on low-income people and aim to keep them down.